Rich Communication Services: RCS Universal Profile

+RACSCS Version 18.0.
+RCS E2EE Specification Version 4.0.
+Supports profile sharing with granular controls for privacy, and gRPC-based connectionless transport for improved network stability, faster message delivery, reduced battery drain, and greater reliability.

 Historical specifications

 Before Universal Profile RCS became the dominant RCS specification, there was a variety of proprietary RCS specifications that did not allow RCS messaging between carriers.
+More precisely, there is a common base specification (RACSCS), but it contains a large number of optional features.
+It is difficult to ensure interoperability between carriers and/or implementations using different sets of optional features.

+RCS Advanced Communications Services and Client Specification

+The RACSCS defines a basic framework for RCS.
+It predates the Universal Profile and remains maintained as the basis of the Universal Profile.

 RCS combined different services defined by 3GPP and Open Mobile Alliance (OMA) with an enhanced phonebook.
 Another phone's capabilities and presence information could be discovered and displayed by a mobile phone.

 RCS reuses 3GPP specified IMS core system as the underlying service platform to take care of issues such as authentication, authorization, registration, charging and routing.